What type of pressure washer should I use for my business?

 The Power Source

-- Petrol powered pressure washers are generally lighter than diesel, more powerful than electric and portable as they do not rely on wires like electric pressure washers do.
+Petrol pressure washers are generally lighter than diesel, more powerful than electric and portable as they do not rely on wires like electric pressure washers do.

-- If you own an electric pressure washer, you don't have to worry about running out of electricity if you have a mains electricity connection nearby.
+Electric pressure washer ownership means you don't have to worry about running out of electricity if you have a mains electricity connection nearby.
 Electric power washers are great for any indoor industrial work such as cleaning tanks as they do not permit any exhausts.
 They are also quieter than their petrol or diesel counterparts if that is a requirement of what you need it for.
 Electric pressure washers are split in to two categories - single phase, which are widely used for domestic pressure washers and three phase which are used for professional, commercial and industrial work.

 Hot / Cold Water